 · Cited as reason for preferentially hiring NPs

 *AAPA is currently working towards direct reimbursement for PAs under Medicare

 What are PAs not considering?

 PAs practice on a healthcare team and value their relationship with physicians.
 Wisconsin PAs are not seeking independent practice.
-PAs value their physician partners and want to be part of the solution to the provider shortage.
-WAPA believes that WI will be in a better position to attract the Physicians it needs if it's Advanced Practice workforce is working to the top of license and creating an environment where Physicians have the PArtners in care that they need.
+We value our physician partners and want to be part of the solution to the provider shortage.
+WAPA believes that WI will be in a better position to attract the physicians it needs if its advanced practice workforce is working to the top of license and creating an environment where physicians have the partners in care that they need.

 How are PAs looking to solve the provider shortage problem?